Bubble breakup probability in turbulent flows: Breakup probability and critical Weber number

-\paragraph*{Breakup probability and $\We_c$.\textemdash} In real flows, homogeneous turbulent region have a finite extent in both space and time.
-As a consequence, bubbles remain only a finite time, the residence time, $t_R$, within the turbulent region with a probability to break of
+In real flows, homogeneous turbulent regions have a finite extent in both space and time.
+As a consequence, bubbles remain only a finite time, the residence time, $t_R$ in s, within the turbulent region with a probability to break before $t_R$ of

+This equation predicts, that any bubble whose size lies within the inertial range, can break, provided the residence time is long enough.
+However, in practice, residence time are finite and the breakup of bubbles at sufficiently small We is unlikely to occur.
 The curve $P_b(t_R, \We_c) = 0.5$ defines the critical Weber number.
-As time goes to infinity, $\We_c$ very slowly converges to zero.
-Figure~\ref{fig:proba}b shows the probability to break as a function of both We and the residence time in unit of the eddy turnover time.
+Figure~\ref{fig:compdata}b shows the probability to break as a function of both We and the residence time in unit of the eddy turnover time.
 For short residence times, $P_b$ gently varies with We.
-As a consequence, there is a diverging range of We for which a bubble may break ($0.1<P_b<0.9$).
-The stochastic forcing has smoothed the transition around $P_b=0.5$.
-At long residence time compared to the eddy turnover time ($t_R>40 t_c$), the limit between breaking and non breaking bubbles is sharp.
+As a consequence, there is a wide range of We for which a bubble may break ($0.1<P_b<0.9$).
+The probabilistic nature of the breakup process smooths the transition around $P_b=0.5$.
+At long residence time compared to the eddy turnover time ($t_R>40 t_c$), the limit between breaking and non breaking bubbles sharpens.
+We conclude that the probabilistic nature of bubble breakup in turbulence is essential at short resident times while the deterministic vision of Kolmogorov and Hinze is recovered for large resident times ($t>O(10 t_c$).